BartlomiejKedziora/Donate-Stuff/README.md

 Main idea of the project is to practice React JS and develop my portfolio.

-Work in progress: multi-step donation form with connection to Firestore.
+Work in progress: connection to Firestore.